UtrechtUniversity/SRC-test-workspace/README.md

 The image defintions are designed to be:

-a. as lightweight as possible, while...
+1. as lightweight as possible, while...
-b. still providing an accurate enough representation of an SRC workspace for testing purposes, and...
+2. still providing an accurate enough representation of an SRC workspace for testing purposes, and...
-c. making tests run as fast as possible.
+3. making tests run as fast as possible.

 This means, for example, that we don't try to include *every* package present on an SRC Ubuntu workspace (lightweight), but we *do* make sure that Ansible is preinstalled on the image (see [below](#how-it-works), so this does not have to be done during each test run.